Fostering STEM Careers with Free Drone Curriculum

 Take Flight is a four-year project currently in its third year of development.
 We're collaborating closely with a select group of teachers to co-design, refine, and test the curriculum.
 If you’ve come across this website and would like to explore the curriculum, we’d love to hear from you!
 Please send us an email and let us know if you're using it and share your experience with us.

-The Take Flight curriculum is broken into 6 missions or modules, with 2-3 challenges or activities per mission.
+Take Flight is a curriculum - broken into 6 missions (think of them as modules).
+Each mission has 2-3 challenges (think of them as activities).
 Each mission has 1 student portfolio and 1 landing assessment.
 The entire curriculum takes roughly 10 weeks (3 months) working at a pace of 45 minutes per week.
+Check out the Scope & Sequence Document to learn more.

 Missions